ProfessionalWiki/chameleon/docs/components.md

 ### Component `Container`

 This component will wrap its content elements in a `<div>`.
-It may be used to assign a CSS class for styling purposes.
+It may be used to assign a CSS id or class for styling purposes.

 #### Example usage